LesBoloss-es/ppx_deriving_madcast/README.md

 ## Try it yourself!

-You can see by yourself the code generated for a given type with `show.exe`:
+You can see by yourself the code generated for a given type with `test/show.exe`:

 ```ocaml
 $ dune exec test/show.exe 'string array -> (int * int) array'